saidelike/saidelike.github.io/_pages/trainings.md

 # Why attend an in-person training?

 > There is enormous value in attending classes in person even if the full course is available online.
 The most important benefit is the ability to ask questions [...] and be able to learn the materials much faster.

+# Why focusing on a particular CVE?

+What matters is the methodology, not any particular vulnerability.
+CVE-2018-8611 might not be the latest vulnerability impacting Windows but it is a very informative vulnerability from a learning perspective.
+It is due to all the challenges we need to solve and all the thought processes involved in exploiting it.
+Also, we will see that there is not much difference between exploiting CVE-2018-8611 on Windows 10 and exploiting CVE-2024-43570 or CVE-2024-43535 on Windows 11.